teretzdev/arena-vr-pvpve/planning/list_of_items.md

 - **Value**: 50 gold
 - **Weight**: 2.5 kg
 - **Stackable**: No
-- **VR Pickup Mechanism**: Grab with both hands
+- **VR Pickup Mechanism**: Grab with both hands or use voice command
-- **Interaction Gestures**: Cast line with a throwing motion
+- **Interaction Gestures**: Use voice command to cast line
 - **Haptic Feedback**: Light vibration when casting, stronger pulse when a fish bites
 - **Description**: Used to catch fish in water bodies.
-In VR, the casting motion and haptic feedback simulate real fishing.
+In VR, players can use a voice command to cast the line, enhancing accessibility.

 ---